 The maximum dimensions of the build area are: 298mm x 275mm x 250mm (11.7in x 10.8in x 9.8in).
 Be advised these are the maximum dimensions for your reference; an item approaching 2 or three of these maximum dimensions may be impractical to complete due to time and/or cost.
 Please contact us if you have any questions.

 The tutorials below will give you a brief overview of how to create and export a simple model using each piece of software below.
 Once you know the basics you can build on your own or follow more advanced tutorials as you grow in your abilities.

 SketchUp is an easy-to-use software package that allows you to build digital models from scratch, rather than starting by "capturing" physical objects.
 The user interfaces and modelling techniques are intuitive and simplified versions of those found in more advanced modelling software, making it a good stepping stone toward the next levels of digital modelling.

-123D Catch is a service from Autodesk (free account creation required) that can process photos you take into a 3D model that you can view online, download, and print.
+Autodesk various software (free account creation required) that can process photos you take into a 3D model that you can view online, download, and print.
 Though the detail level may be lower than more advanced modelling methods, this is the easiest way to convert physical objects to digital models ("capturing") and is useful for capturing items that can not be placed on the platform of the 3D laser scanner due to size, location, or other constraints.